ocaml-community/meta/README.md

 OCaml packages that benefit from collective maintanance.

 Unmaintained packages that are of significant interest can be adopted by ocaml-community.
-Maintenance then performed collaboratively by the community.
+Maintenance will then be performed collaboratively by the community.
 An official maintainer will be assigned to individual packages to make decisions about pull requests where possible.

 At minimum, maintenance consists of updating software to keep it working over time, as well as maintaining the corresponding OPAM